jftuga/winmem/README.md

     C:\>winmem.exe
     MemoryLoadPercent=11,TotalPhys=34295136256,AvailPhys=30383951872,TotalPageFile=39395409920,AvailPageFile=34126708736

-This program is only 4 lines of C# code.
+This program is only 4 lines of C++ code.